 We’ve had several dozen readers reach out asking if smoking weed can trigger acne breakouts.
 The short answer is yes, smoking weed increases the chances of developing acne.
 However, many people do not know the science behind why this happens.
 If you understand the science behind why weed triggers acne there are steps you can take which will allow you to continue using cannabis without triggering an acne breakout.

-The primary reason weed contributes to acne breakouts is because smoking weed increases oil production in the skin glands.
+The primary reason weed contributes to acne breakouts is that smoking weed increases oil production in the skin glands.
 When sebum (oil) and dead skin cells clog pores in your skin pimples, cysts, and blackheads all start to form.

 This increased level of oils will mix with other substances in your system (including comedogenic skin care products) that can also cause acne, such as bacteria on the surface of your skin.
-Below we have outlined the top X reasons marijuana can trigger acne breakouts
+Below we have outlined the top 6 reasons marijuana can trigger acne breakouts

 Table of Contents